10 Restaurants Where You Can Try Impossible Meat

 The Impossible Sliders is a remake of the restaurant’s signature Mini Kobe beef sliders.
 It features a grilled patty, cooked medium-rare, packed between two mini brioche buns with smoked shallot jalapeno marmalade, garlic aioli, ketchup and house-made sweet pickles.

-Group executive chef Adam Penney has created two spanking-new burgers that are available at both Potato Head Singapore and its specialty burger and cocktails joint located at the Quayside.
+Group executive chef Adam Penney has created two spanking-new burgers that are available at both Potato Head Singapore and its speciality burger and cocktails joint Three Buns Quayside located at Robertson Quay.
 The Impossible Dream is made with XO mayo, cheddar cheese, tomato, ketchup, onion marmalade and a sprinkle of bawang goreng (fried shallots).
 The other burger is dubbed the Impossible Cheddar and features double ketchup, cheddar cheese and onion puree, topped with cucumber and jalapeño pickles.